trecis/trecis.github.io/README.md

 `yyyymmdd` should correspond to the submission date of your run.

 2. In the directory `submissions/`, create the following files:
-   1. `submissions/yyyymmdd-foo/run.json.bz2` - run file on the evaluation tweets (info-type labels and priority scores for tweets in `TRECIS-CTIT-H-*.json.gz`), bz2-compressed
+   1. `submissions/yyyymmdd-foo/run.json.gz` - run file on the evaluation tweets (info-type labels and priority scores for tweets in `TRECIS-CTIT-H-*.json.gz`), gz-compressed
    2. `submissions/yyyymmdd-foo/metadata.json`, in the following format:

        ```